Skip to content

 Why this district is a hidden planning cheat code

 Taipei is easiest when you cluster your day.
-The Nanhai Road / Zhongzheng museum area is one of the best clusters in the city: multiple museums, a botanical garden reset, and great pacing tools nearby.
+The Nanhai Road / Zhongzheng museum area is one of the best clusters in the city: multiple museums, a botanical garden reset, and great pacing tools nearby—all within a flat, walkable few blocks south of the CKS Memorial Hall.

 This guide is designed to feel calm.
 You’ll see a lot, but you won’t feel rushed.